 Your divorce doesn't have to suffer from outside meddling.
 That's right.
 I said it.
 You can take control over how you communicate about your divorce.
 Learn how to handle meddling family members and make the process easier for everyone involved.

 Related post: 7 Tips for Social Media During Your Divorce

 I was very fortunate in my divorce.
 My ex and I both maintained a high level of respect for each other's privacy throughout the process.
 My mom and I are very close, and she helps quite a bit with my children.
 I would never know it if she had a negative or critical thing to say because all she ever showed me was unconditional support throughout the process.
 I do wish everyone could have that experience with their family members.

 Related post: Your First Christmas After Divorce

-If you need assistance with your financial settlement agreement, schedule a Strategy Session.
+If you need assistance with your financial settlement agreement, schedule a Financial Consultation.
 It will leave you feeling empowered to make wise financial decisions.